-The article prohibits the use of the telecom network to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.
+The section prohibits the use of the telecom network to defame people and carries a jail sentence of up to two years for those found guilty of violating it.

 State prosecutor Kyaw Myo Shwe said during today’s hearing that he would withdraw his lawsuit against Swe Win if he apologized for allegedly sharing a Facebook post criticizing Wirathu for supporting the alleged murderer of a prominent Muslim lawyer.

 However, Swe Win declined the offer during his 18th appearance in court in connection with the case.

 “I do not personally hate U [honorific] Wirathu,” Swe Win said.
 “I’m not being stubborn by refusing to apologize to him.
 I cannot change my words.”

 Also at the hearing, the judge accepted documents and a compact disc with a video interview Swe Win gave at a press conference, which the prosecution submitted as evidence.